 - In the User Settings window, check for the property value(s) and check/uncheck as needed.

 The properties are set in the zoom.properties file for each Zoom Client.

 - For the Zoom Client, in the user folder (../users/$user/.zm/), open

 zoom.properties(you will have to enable viewing of hidden files in your Explorer or Finder window to see .zm folder)

 - Set the required property to true or false as needed

 Smart Links to an existing source project asset provides a great way of securely sharing the asset to another Zoom project compared to other means available to users.
 The reason for that is with Smart Links the administrators can pull up a report using the zm CLI to view all the existing links that might have been created:

 zm getlist –fuid 10 –queryType smartLink

 The zm getlist command can report on all the smart links of a given source asset ID (aka fuid as shown above):

-This is unique to Smart Links feature in Zoom 7.0+.
+This is unique to the Smart Links feature in Zoom 7.0+.
 Without a feature like this, the administrators can not tell if an end-user has accidentally leaked a secure asset by simply checking out and checking in a copy to an un-secure project in Zoom.
-With this reporting feature the administrators finally have a way of knowing if an asset has been shared via smart link.
+With this reporting feature, the administrators finally have a way of knowing if an asset has been shared via smart link.